sailscastshq/docs.sailscasts.com/docs/slipway/first-deploy.md

 This will:

 1. Prompt you for a project name (defaults to your package.json name)
-2. Check for a Dockerfile
+2. Create the project in Slipway
-3. Create the project in Slipway
+3. Save a `.slipway.json` config file locally
-4. Save a `.slipway.json` config file locally
+4. Show the initial server-owned deployment readiness report

 ```
   Initialize Slipway Project